Our2020View/Our2020View.github.io/coldweather.md

 Consideration 4 - We couldn't forget about heating the lithium batteries - if we were going to operate in cold weather while dry camping, we needed to ensure the  batteries could accept a charge.

-Consideration 5 - Winnebago has provide 12 volt electric heat to the grey and black tanks, but the heat is not sufficient to warm the water down at the gate valves.
+Consideration 5 - Winnebago has provided 12 volt electric heat to the grey and black tanks, but the heat is not sufficient to warm the water down at the gate valves.
 As a result, the gate valves do freeze up when exposed to prolonged subzero tempertures.
 Waiting until spring to dump is not a practical option!
 The dump system plumbing needed to be heated.

 Consideration 6 – Could we successfully power whatever we came up with for solutions to all of this - while dry camping, with no shore power plugged in?